PN-CourseWork/LSM-P2/Experiments/05-scaling/README.rst

 Description
 -----------

-Comprehensive parallel scaling analysis using the **validated solver configuration** from experiment 04.
-This experiment measures **the performance limits** of the complete, validated solver across different problem sizes and processor counts.
+Scaling analysis using the **validated solver configuration** from experiment 04.
+This experiment measures **the performance limits** of the complete solver across different problem sizes and processor counts.

 **Strong Scaling:** Fixed problem size with increasing ranks → measures parallel speedup.